 The Fed has held the federal funds rate near 0% for the last few years, as part of a broader economic stimulus plan.
 Indirectly, this has helped keep mortgage rates near historic lows.

 So what’s the general consensus here?
-Based on these and other sources, the forecast for Seattle mortgage rates could best be described as a “gradual increase” between now and 2017.
+Based on these and other sources, the forecast for Seattle mortgage rates could best be described as maintaining a steady level between now and the end of 2021.
 But again, this is just a forecast.
 It’s the equivalent of an educated guess.
 A highly educated guess — but a guess nonetheless.

-The point is that we probably shouldn’t expect mortgage rates to sink much lower than they are now, and that they could rise through the end of the year.
+The point is that we probably shouldn’t expect mortgage rates to increase much in the next few months, but rather to remain low.
 This is something to consider, if you’re planning to buy a home or refinance your existing loan.

 Are you a Seattle home buyer preparing to make a purchase, or a homeowner planning to refinance?
 We can provide you with an instant rate quote to help you move forward.
 We can also answer any questions you have about the different types of home loans, and which one might be best suited to your situation.
 We offer a variety of loan options, including FHA, VA and conventional.